Mould and damp in the home | Mould and damp in the home | Oldham Council

-Mould and damp in your home can cause serious health problems including allergies, or trigger asthma attacks.
 If you experience damp or mould in your home, it’s important that you deal with it as soon as possible.

 Identifying mould or damp